mariushoch/transient-file-view/README.md

         "snapshot" to create a tmporary snapshot of the directory in a new tmpfs (mutually exclusive with "overlay").
         "overlay" to use fuse-overlayfs for the directory view (mutually exclusive with "snapshot"). directory "snapshot" mode only:
-        "exclude" PATTERN is passed to "rsync" to determine which files not to sync into the snapshot.
+        "exclude" PATTERN is passed to "tar" to determine which files not to sync into the snapshot.
-                (rsync --exclude), can be given multiple times.
+                (tar --exclude), can be given multiple times.
-        "toleratepartialtransfer" if set, don't fail on partial transfer errors (exit code 23/24 from rsync).
+        "toleratepartialtransfer" if set, don't fail on partial transfers (tar --ignore-failed-read).
 ```

 ### Example